swang99/Projects/Wikipedia Parser/README.md

 - corpus - folder of Wikipedia articles for the AI to parse
 - questions.py - where the user inputs their questions and gets the best answer based on

+### Instructions
+1. Run questions.py with the following input: `python questions.py corpus`
+2. Wait for a prompt called "Query: " to pop up, and type your question.
+Some samples are provided below.
+3. Enter 'x' or 'exit' as a query to quit the program.

 ### Sample Questions and Inputs
 - Who developed probability?
 - How are the methods of machine learning and statistics related?